smaurice101/readthedocs/docs/source/agentic.rst

 * Individual agents monitor the Kafka topics containing TML processed real-time data
 * The individual agents are prompted with questions to analyse the real-time data
 * The individual agent responses are writte to a Vector DB
-* The Team Lead agent summarizes the individual agents' responses by querying the vector DB
+* The Team Lead agent summarizes the individual agents' responses by querying the vector DB.
+This allows for a "meshing" of the information from individual agents.
 * The Supervisor agent takes the Team Lead's response summary and generates ACTION
 * The autonomous actions could be send email, update file or update some operational technology
 * Human or machine decision maker then receives the outcome of this ACTION.